 Now, thanks to Oliver Dwyer we can fill in the gap in Sean’s life.
 He enlisted with the 2nd Western Division of the National Army at Roscommon Barracks in January 1922.
 He served as a Captain during the Civil War under Comdt.
 General Tony Lawlor “all through the West of Ireland”.
 Spivis added he “got a serious injury there, to his head”.
 His demobilisation on 7 March 1924 was processed at Harepark Internment Camp (Curragh).
 He was awarded a gratuity and a military pension for 8 years service.
 Sadly, Spivis did not live to collect; it was paid, posthumously, to his father in 1927.

-Sean Dwyer’s pension application also mentions being at Mount Street on Bloody Sunday 1920; the shooting of a spy (Peter Doran) at the Wicklow Hotel; ASU & Squad ambushes during the Tan War; and the famous capture of the armoured car for the attempted rescue from Mountjoy Jail of Sean MacEoin on 14 May 1921.
+Sean Dwyer’s pension application also mentions being at Mount Street on Bloody Sunday 1920; the shooting of a spy (the porter Peter Doran) at the Wicklow Hotel; ASU and Squad ambushes during the Tan War; and the famous capture of the armoured car for the attempted rescue from Mountjoy Jail of Sean MacEoin on 14 May 1921.
 His references include tributes from fellow Custom House Fire Brigade men Mick Love and Peter Ratcliffe.
 Another, from Capt.
 M. Higgins, says “He was a good man all through the trouble.”

 In civilian life Sean played GAA club football.
 A team mate was his brother Paddy, Oliver Dwyer’s grandfather.
 Paddy is pictured as captain of the 1918 Roscommon senior football champions, Donamon Stars.
 You may just make out the ‘IV’ embroidered on the jerseys, referencing the Irish Volunteers.

 Sean was a player in subsequent years when they retained the championship in 1919/20 and 1925.
-Oliver adds the last title was won against the Army Garrison team (3 Battalion) then stationed in Boyle (now in Kilkenny).
+Oliver adds the last title was won against the Army Garrison team (3 Battalion) then stationed in Boyle (the unit is now based in Kilkenny).

 Another sad, untimely end for a Custom House Fire Brigade man.
 But we can end this story on a less depressing note.